ruk·si

 Clustering

-Clustering the task of gathering samples into groups of similar samples according to some similarity or measure.
+Clustering is the task of grouping samples into sets of similar samples based on some similarity measure.

 Common applications of clustering: